-An incident that may indicate potential risk/exposure for the County - operated or contracted provider (per Statement of Work), client or community shall be reported to the BHS Health Plan Organization Quality Assurance Unit.
-There are two types of reportable incidents, 1) Serious Incidents are reported to the BHS QA Unit and 2) Unusual Occurrences are reported directly to the program's Contracting Officer Representative (COR).
+• An incident that may indicate potential risk/exposure for the County - operated or contracted provider (per Statement of Work), client or community shall be reported to the BHS Health Plan Organization Quality Assurance Unit.
+There are two types of reportable incidents, 1)

+Critical Incidents are reported to the BHS QA Unit and 2) Non-Critical Incidents which are reported via an online submission form that report directly to the program's Contracting Officer Representative (COR) and reviewed by the Quality Assurance Unit.

-All providers are required to report serious incidents involving clients in active treatment or whose discharge from services has been 30 days or less.
+All providers are required to report critical incidents involving clients in active treatment or whose discharge from services has been 30 days or less.
 Required reports shall be sent to the QA Unit who will review, investigate as necessary, and monitor trends.
-The QA team will communicate with program's COR and BHS management.
-The provider shall also be responsible for reporting serious incidents to the appropriate authorities.
+The QA team will communicate with program's COR and BHS Management.
+The provider shall also be responsible for reporting critical incidents to the appropriate authorities, when warranted.